vtex-apps/quickorder/docs/README.md

 }
 ```

-For more on each of the available options and their respective functionalities, check the Modus Operandi section below.
+For more on each of the components and their respective functionalities, check out the Modus Operandi section below.

 ## Modus Operandi

-In practice, the QuickOrder custom page works just like any other store page - with a unique route and its own components.
+In practice, the Quickorder custom page works just like any other store page - with a unique route and its own components.

 This means that you can display a link to it in components from other pages, such as the Homepage, so that your users can access it faster.